midnightfreddie/Format-Silly/readme.md

 - Did a TDD project
 - Made and published a Powershell module
 - Integrated AppVeyor automated testing and badging
-- Made a silly thing in which others have shown and interest
+- Made a silly thing in which others have shown an interest